zidkia/Udacity-first-project/README.md

 ## Files
 1. Read me file - get some info about the project before diving into it.
 2. Jupyter notebook - with all the code, and comments of my analysis.
-3. Documentation with all the findings from my projects.

 ## Libraries